vanu888/File-FInder/README.md

 Contributions are welcome!
 Fork the repository and submit a pull request with your enhancements.

-### License:
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for more details.

-### Issues:
+## Support

-Found a bug or have a suggestion?
-Please open an issue here on GitHub.
+For any questions or suggestions, feel free to [open an issue](https://github.com/vanu888/File-FInder/issues) on GitHub.